girder/girder-vue/README.md

 should simply trigger events that should be handled by an ancestor container component.
 * View components that contain container components inside them should put them into a named slot so that they can be easily replaced or mocked by callers.
+* In order to make container components usable independently of the presentation layer, it's a good idea to use dependency injection with dynamic components rather than statically importing a view component into the container component and registering it as a local component.

 ## Debugging test failures